VLS-1 V03: Investigation

+The report was presented by the ministers of Defense and Science on 16 March 2004.
 The conclusion of both the Brazilian and Russian investigators was that the cause of the accident was due to the unplanned start of the A-booster.
 Among the possible causes of the ignition, they raised the possibility of static electricity, with the Russian experts noting the absence of a bridge between the propellant and the propellant housing, but it was considered a low probability event due to the non-occurrence of lightning on the day.
 The electrostatic discharge hypothesis was found to be superior, due to the absence of a barrier between the first stage boosters.
+Overall, the report did not identify any "active failure" (error or violation) that caused the accident.
+However, it cited limited funding and a shortage of staff as contributing factors to the incident.
+In April 2004, the Space Agency even suggested that it would be better to cancel the program than to continue without funding.